soxlaj/cse15l-lab-reports/lab4.md

 ![Step9](lab4screenshotstep9-2.jpeg)

 In this step, we aim to commit and push the change to my GitHub account and the first two screenshots demonstrate the commands and output used to do so.
-First, I used `git status` to check that the file `ListExamples.java` was changed and the red `modified` in the screenshot confirms there has been changes in the clone in the remote server.
+First, I used `git status` to check that the file `ListExamples.java` was changed and the red `modified` in the screenshot confirms there have been changes in the clone in the remote server.
 Then confirming this, I use the command `git add ListExamples.java` to add the change to the list of commits and so it is ready to be pushed to GitHub as a change to be committed to the repository.

 Second, I once again use `git status` to confirm this change is ready to be committed and see the green `modified` along with the words `Changes to be committed` in the second screenshot which confirms that we can now commit these changes.
 To do so and to push this commit, I used the command `git commit -m "fixed ListExamples.java"` and this commits the change done within the file `ListExamples.java` to the clone.
 This inherently is a local commit and will not be reflected on my GitHub account.